 I recall the first I made a corn soufflé years ago.
 I brought it to a Thanksgiving work gathering and everyone loved it.
 Then I lost the recipe.

 It took me a while of trial and error to get it right again, but this time, it’s even better.
-All scratch ingredients and it’s easier to make as everything is made in one bowl.
+No box ingredients and it’s easier to make as everything is made in one bowl.
 All you really need to do is open some cans and whisk some eggs.
 I’ve also played around with the sugar to get it to the exact ratio we like so it’s not too sweet but just sweet enough.

 Some people call this corn pudding, creamed corn pudding, corn casserole, and so on.
 I call it delicious.
 Regardless of what you call, it belongs on your dinner table, especially this Holiday season.